Federal Reserve Bank of Richmond

-The Federal Reserve Bank of Richmond is the headquarters of the Fifth District of the Federal Reserve located in Richmond, Virginia.
-It covers the District of Columbia, Maryland, North Carolina, South Carolina, Virginia, and most of West Virginia excluding the Northern Panhandle.
-Branch offices are located in Baltimore, Maryland and Charlotte, North Carolina.
-Thomas I. Barkin became president of the Richmond Fed following the retirement of Jeffrey M. Lacker in April 2017.
+The Federal Reserve Bank of Richmond is one of the twelve Federal Reserve Banks of the United States.
+It is responsible for the Fifth District of the Federal Reserve System, which encompasses the District of Columbia, Maryland, North Carolina, South Carolina, Virginia, and most of West Virginia (excluding the Northern Panhandle).
+The district is headquartered in Richmond and has branch offices in Baltimore and Charlotte.
+Since 2017, Thomas Barkin has been serving as the bank's chief executive officer and president.

-The previous president, J. Alfred Broaddus, retired in 2004.